icamps/MDscriptLibrary/README.md

 If you don't know the segment names, you can use the script *get_segment_names* to identify them.
 With the segment names of the protein, ligand and solvent, you add them to the second script doMDAnalysis.

-The script doMDAnalysis will carry RMSD, RMSF, RadGyr, 2D-RMSD and CPA analysis, saving CSV files (to be used with your favorite plotting software and their respective images (in PNG format).
-These images files are intended to be used just as a guide, not as final/production images.
+The script doMDAnalysis will carry RMSD, RMSF, RadGyr, 2D-RMSD and PCA analysis, saving CSV files (to be used with your favorite plotting software and their respective images (in PNG format).
+In the *example* folder you will find some images files to be used just as a guide, not as final/production images.